-Contributed by: Yuan Yuan, Tony (Xianlai) Liu, Jinghe Wang and Zhihong Jian, Global Law Office experience in this area, Jinghe has represented various international and domestic leading investment institutions regarding PE/VC investment funds design and formation as well as investment vehicle-related matters.
-He has advised many funds, insurance companies, and start-ups in many minority equities investment/financing, M&A and mezzanine investment matters with significant transaction values.
+Contributed by: Yuan Yuan, Tony (Xianlai) Liu, Jinghe Wang and Zhihong Jian, Global Law Office in this area, Jinghe has represented various international and domestic leading investment institutions regarding PE/VC investment funds design and formation as well as investment vehicle-related matters.
+He has advised many funds, insurance companies and start-ups on many minority equities investment/financing, M&A and mezzanine investment matters with significant transaction values.

-Jinghe Wang is a partner of Global Law Office based in Beijing.
+Jinghe Wang is a partner at Global Law Office based in Beijing.
 He specialises in private equity (PE)/venture capital (VC) and investment funds practice.
-With over ten years of financing.
-Zhihong has rich experience in investment fund structure, negotiations with investors (including insurance institutions, listed companies, state-owned enterprises, government guide funds, and asset management companies) and other legal issues related to fund formation.
+With over 10 years of experience financing.
+Zhihong has extensive experience in investment fund structure, negotiations with investors and other legal issues related to fund formation.
 He also represents various top-tier investment institutions and PE/VC funds.
-He provides legal services regarding the registration of investment fund managers, fund filing, and other compliance-related matters.
+He provides legal services regarding registration of investment fund managers, fund filing and other compliance-related matters.
 In addition to representing a large number of general partners, Zhihong represents a large number of limited partnerships looking to invest in various investment funds.

-Zhihong Jian is a partner of Global Law Office based in Beijing.
+Zhihong Jian is a partner at Global Law Office based in Beijing.
 He specialises in private equity (PE)/venture capital (VC) and investment funds practice as well as investment and

-Global Law Office
+Global Law Office (Beijing)